 Employee Resource Groups & CSR

-CSR is often associated with company-led fundraisers, corporate donations, and company-wide volunteer days by a CSR leadership team.
+CSR is often associated with company-led fundraisers, corporate donations, and company-wide volunteer days organized by a CSR leadership team.
 However, as employees are becoming more interested in spearheading these efforts as well, they are forming ERGs to take action and strengthen CSR initiatives, resulting in a greater collective social impact.

 Let’s further explore the connection between ERGs and CSR: